moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 15.
+<summary> 15.
 Which access control component of Kubernetes is responsible for authorisation and deciedes what a user is allowed to do? </summary>
 <br>

 1. Config Maps